simoneSantoni/data-viz-smm635/README.md

 project will be released.
 Submissions will be assessed on a 0 - 100% scale.
 The Groups who fail MTP can resubmit a revised version of the project; if the revision is sufficient, students receive a 50% mark.
 The deadline for the project is November 15.
-Few groups (e.g., three) will be invited to present the outcome of their work to fellow students in week 6.
-Invited groups could also receive a maximum of 3 bonus points on the basis of the quality of their presentations.
+Few groups (e.g., three groups) will be invited to present the outcome of their work to fellow students in week 6.
+Invited groups could also receive a maximum of three (3) bonus points on the basis of the quality of their presentations.

 To clarify your expectations about the MTP, please consider the [assignments